TanishqChhibber/IDPS/README.md

 - **NOTE**: These attack simulators can be illegal in some cases as it can greatly decrease the wifi speed.
 So kindly have some sort of permissions before executing it.

-### 2. Anomaly Detection System
+### 2. Supervised Anomaly Detection System
-A **Machine Learning-based anomaly detection system** using **Isolation Forest** to detect suspicious activities in system logs and network traffic.
+A **Machine Learning-based anomaly detection system** using a **Random Forest Classifier** to detect suspicious activities in system logs and network traffic.
 It includes:
 - **Feature extraction** from network traffic and system events.
-- **Unsupervised learning approach** to classify deviations from normal behavior.
+- **Supervised learning approach** to classify normal and attack traffic using labeled data.
-- **Threshold-based alerting mechanism** for detected anomalies.
-- **Accuracy Calculation**: Evaluates the model's effectiveness by comparing predictions with labeled data.
+- **Accuracy Calculation**: Evaluates the model's effectiveness by comparing predictions with labeled data and logs accuracy in `accuracy_log.csv`.
-- **Adaptive Learning**: Continuously updates the model with new data to improve detection accuracy.
+- **Live accuracy plotting**: Visualize accuracy in real time using `live_accuracy_plot.py`.

 ### 3. Filesystem Monitoring System (Future Development)
 This module continuously monitors file system changes and logs malicious activities.
 It detects: